Social Work Degrees

 Specialties and Concentrations Offered

-Although all accredited social work programs cover similar core curricula, there are variations in electives offered, concentrations available (in master’s programs) and focus areas.
+Although all accredited social work programs cover similar core curricula, there are variations in electives offered, concentrations available (particularly in master’s programs), and focus areas.
 Some programs focus on clinical social work skills while others are more community-, policy-, or research-focused.
 Choose a program that matches your interests and career aspirations.

 Flexibility of Program